Brownian motion and thermal capacity: Acknowledgments

-.1in \textbf{Acknowledgements.} Many hearty thanks are due to Professors Gregory Lawler and Yuval Peres.
-The former showed us the counterexample in the Introduction, and the latter introduced us to the problem that is being considered here.
+Many hearty thanks are due to Professors Gregory Lawler and Yuval Peres.
+The former showed us the counterexample in the \hyperref[sec1]{Introduction}, and the latter introduced us to the problem that is being considered here.